 Travel Guide to the Pamir Highway and the Wakhan Valley

-This guide is designed for those who want to do it on their own, without organized tours, crossing from Kyrgyzstan to Tajikistan through the Kyzyl Art Pass, one of the highest and most desolate borders in the world.
-From there, the road winds through the Pamir plateau and descends to the mythical Wakhan Valley, close to the border with Afghanistan, where the Tajik hospitality and Pamir culture will leave you speechless.
+This guide is intended for those who want to do it on their own, without organized tours, crossing from Kyrgyzstan to Tajikistan through the Kyzyl Art Pass, one of the highest and most desolate borders in the world.

 Vista panorámica del Río Panj, dividiendo Afganistán y Tayikistán en Wakhan Valley